drschwabe/screen-loader/README.md

 module.exports = screen
 ```

 Now in the browser when you visit http://localhost/dashboard-login this screen's init function will run.
-Screen loader parses the URL pathname to accomplish this.